cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   - Finalize(x, r, Z): Finalize the OPRF evaluation using input `x`, random scalar `r`, and evaluation output `Z`, yielding output `y`.
   - DeriveKeyPair(seed): Derive a private and public key pair deterministically from a seed.
-  - SerializedElement: A serialized OPRF group element, a byte array of fixed length.
+  - Noe: The size of a serialized OPRF group element.
-  - SerializedScalar: A serialized OPRF scalar, a byte array of fixed length.
   - Nok: The size of an OPRF private key.

 Note that we only need the base mode variant (as opposed to the verifiable mode